 By doing customer research upfront, you capture intelligence that can help you gain a sales and marketing advantage when pitching, creating content marketing and using storytelling with your customers.

-At SimplyDIRECT, we use surveys as a demand generation tool, asking target company contacts what’s installed, where they’re challenged, what they’re planning to do to solve their problems, what their priorities are and more.
-The survey data provides sales and marketing people with everything they need to tailor their efforts to their target customer to craft a pitch or presentation that is forceful, develop content that resonates and tell a story that inspires.
+At SimplyDIRECT, we use market research surveys as a demand generation marketing tool, asking target company contacts what’s installed, where they’re challenged, what they’re planning to do to solve their problems, what their priorities are and more.
+The survey data provides sales and marketing people with the sales intelligence they need to tailor their efforts to their target customer to craft a pitch or presentation that is forceful, develop content that resonates and tell a story that inspires.

-Get free market research reports and learn how surveys can yield more than leads, producing data about your target customers that can be used to enhance your storytelling and content marketing efforts.
+Get free market research reports and learn how surveys can do more than generate leads, producing data about your target customers that can be used to enhance your storytelling and content marketing efforts.